Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 "with sharing only enforces record-level sharing — it does NOT enforce FLS.
 Restricted fields are still returned without any error.
 SOQL never throws errors for FLS violations unless WITH SECURITY_ENFORCED is explicitly used."

-Also called RowCause — it is a label that explains WHY a record was shared via Apex Managed Sharing.
+Apex Sharing Reason (RowCause) is a label that explains WHY a record was shared via Apex Managed Sharing — and you can create a maximum of 10 custom reasons per object! 🏷️

 | Type | Created By | Survives Owner Change |